codeophile/STM32Othello/Software/README.md

 ## Steps

-- Open a new STMCube32IDE project using: File/New/STM32 Project from an Existing STM32CubeMX Configuration file (.ioc)
+- In STMCube32IDE, create a project using: File/New/STM32 Project from an Existing STM32CubeMX Configuration file (.ioc)
+	- Browse to the IOC file.
+(It doesn’t need to be located anywhere special, any folder location will do since a new copy will be made.)
+   	- Enter a project name, select the current workspace folder (default) or designate a new one, and create the project.
+If asked, select “Migrate”.
-- Copy the files from the Inc folder to your project's Core/Inc
+- Copy the files from the Inc folder in this repository to your project's Core/Inc
-- Copy the files from the Src folder to your project's Core/Src
+- Copy the files from the Src folder in this repository to your project's Core/Src
 - Edit the auto-generated Core/Src/main.c:
 	- Find comment line containing "USER CODE BEGIN PFP" and insert below it the line:"void APP_Main();"
 	- Find comment line containing "USER CODE BEGIN WHILE" and insert below it the line:"APP_Main();"